Robert N. Adams

-Robert Newton Adams, D.D. was an American Brevet Brigadier General during the American Civil War.
+Robert Newton Adams (September 15, 1835 – March 25, 1914) was an American Brevet Brigadier General during the American Civil War.
 He commanded the 81st Ohio Infantry Regiment throughout the later years of the war and participated in the Federal Penetration up the Cumberland and Tennessee Rivers and the Atlanta campaign.

 Early years

-Robert was born on September 15, 1835, at Fayette County, Ohio as the son of Fayette County, Ohio as the son of Albert Adams and Nancy Verdie Coffey Adams as well as a descendant of the Douglas family.
+Robert was born on September 15, 1835, at a farm in Fayette County, Ohio as the son of Albert Adams and Nancy Verdie Coffey Adams as well as a descendant of the Douglas family.
 Adams spent his childhood at his parents barn before attending the Greenfield School there.

 American Civil War

 In 1858, he enrolled in Miami University but during his junior year, the American Civil War broke out.
 After graduating, Adams enlisted in the 20th Ohio Infantry Regiment on April 18, 1861, as a part of the "University Rifles" (Later known as Company C) which was mustered in Oxford, Ohio for a tenure of 3 months.
 After his initial tenure expired, August 30, 1861, Adams was made Captain of the new 81st Ohio Infantry Regiment of Company C. Adams was promoted to Lieutenant Colonel on May 7, 1862, and on August 8, 1864, to Colonel.
 Adams saw active combat at the battles of Shiloh and Corinth, Town Creek, Resaca, Dallas, Kennesaw Mountain, Nickajack Creek, Atlanta, Jonesborough and Hobkirk's Hill.
 Adams was then brevetted Brigadier General on March 13, 1865, for "meritorious services during the war".
 Adams was then honorably mustered out with his regiment on July 13, 1865, at Louisville, Kentucky.